modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 It's still in it's early stages, but we're already using a prototype for our own [website](https://modern-web.dev).
 We're still missing some features, we'll continue evolving it announcement it separately when it's finished.
 So keep an eye out for it!

-## Web Components (open-wc)

-Modern Web focuses on generic web development and will not have specific guides on web component development or specific web component tools.
-We will however not avoid them as they are the webs native component system after all.

-Many of you may know us via Open Web Components so we want to ensure you that it's not going anywhere.
-Modern Web is not a replacement but something complementary.

-**Mission Statement Open Web Components**

-> The goal of Open Web Components is to empower everyone with a powerful and battle-tested setup for sharing open-source web components.
-We try to achieve this by giving a set of recommendations and defaults on how to facilitate your web component project.
-Our recommendations include: developing, linting, testing, tooling, demoing, publishing, and automating.

-Open Web Components will be transformed and will regain its focus on Web Components when we move most generic tools into Modern Web.
-Furthermore, we will adopt Modern Web best practices regarding documentation by using rocket once it's a little more mature.

-If you are interested in web components we recommend you check out [Open Web Components](https://open-wc.org).

 ## Modern Web Family

 Welp, that was a lot of information for a first announcement post — we realize, but many of these projects have been years in the making, and are finally finding their right home.
-As we mentioned before, Modern Web is all about making the life of developers easier, reducing complexity of tools, and staying close to the browser.
+As we mentioned before, Modern Web is all about making the life of developers easier, reducing the complexity of tools, and staying close to the browser.

 While we have now spread out over multiple repos like Open WC, Modern Web, and Rocket, we'd like to assure you that all of these projects fall under the same Modern Web Family, and aim to help make your life as developers easier.